FHantke/brave-browser-wiki/Chromium-rebases.md

 - Ensure that enabling Rewards works properly
 - Ensure that all elements of the sidebar panel work as expected
 - Enusre that creating and using multiple profiles works as expected
-- Ensure that creating and using a Guest profile works as expected (reached via Hamburger -> Open Guest profile)
+- Ensure that creating and using a Guest profile works as expected (reached via Hamburger -> More tools -> Open Guest profile)
 - Ensure that private and Tor windows work as expected
 - Ensure that a few different web sites load as expected
 - Ensure that DevTools works as expected